 E. Preliminary plan review and decision.
 Should the application and plan fail to provide the information required by these regulations and is deemed necessary for proper consideration of the proposal, it will be returned to the applicant for completion.
 Unless a fully completed plan is filed prior to its next meeting which is held more than 14 days after such return or such greater time as the Board has allowed, it will be the policy of the Board to disapprove the plan as an incomplete plan.

-(1) Within 45 days after submission, the Planning Board, with due consideration of the reports submitted by the Board of Health, and the Conservation Commission, shall notify the applicant and the Town Clerk, by certified mail, either.
+(1) Within 45 days after submission, the Planning Board, with due consideration of the reports submitted by the Board of Health and the Conservation Commission, shall notify the applicant and the Town Clerk, by certified mail, either.

-(a) That the plan appears to meet the requirements of the Zoning Bylaw and the Board's regulations and is otherwise acceptable to the Board, or
+(a) That the plan appears to meet the requirements of the Zoning Bylaw and the Board's regulations and is otherwise acceptable to the Board; or

-(b) That the plan has been approved with modifications suggested by the Board or agreed upon by the person submitting the plan, or
+(b) That the plan has been approved with modifications suggested by the Board or agreed upon by the person submitting the plan; or

-(c) That the plan has been disapproved, in which case, the Board shall state in detail its reasons therefor.
+(c) That the plan has been disapproved, in which case the Board shall state in detail its reasons therefor.

 F. Preliminary plans not recordable.
 Except as otherwise provided, the provisions of the Subdivision Control Law relating to a plan shall not be applicable to a preliminary plan, and no Register of Deeds will record a preliminary plan.